protickr/css-practice-notes/readme.md

-# CSS practice source codes, notes and completed assignments from Mozilla Developer Network and other online resources.
+# CSS practice notes

+source codes notes and completed assignments from Mozilla Developer Network and other online resources.